New app to fix a broken workflow for 600+ truck drivers

 Future phases

-Upstream, the Transportation Management System plans trips and sends trip, vehicle, and route data into the app.
+Upstream, the system plans trips and sends data into the app.
 This limited what information we could show drivers.

 Cargo Mobile then captures execution data in the field.
 This includes vehicle scans, departure and arrival confirmations, and damage reports.
-That data flows to planning teams so they can adjust schedules and to repair teams so they can prepare earlier.
+That data flows to planning and repair teams so they can adjust schedules and prepare for repairs.

 I worked closely with product and engineering to map these inputs and outputs.
 This ensured drivers had the information they needed to complete trips, while downstream teams received reliable data to do their jobs.